 It happens to me all the time: A loved one hands me a velvet box.
 I open it and discover something dazzling inside, like a diamond-encrusted pendant featuring a sapphire the size of a chicken egg.
-I force a smile, but what I’m thinking is, “Sure it’s pretty, but what does it do?”
+I force a smile, but what I’m thinking is, “Sure it’s pretty, but what does it DO?”

 It’s lovely.
 Take a look:

-More wonderful still: On the Teufel website, I learned that Teufel rhymes with joyful.
+And how perfect is this?
+On the Teufel website, I learned that Teufel rhymes with joyful.

 My favorite piece of functional jewelry, however, is the wedding ring that conceptual artist Luke Jerram designed for his wife.
 It has a tiny glass lens, and is loaded with itty-bitty photographic slides of he and his wife together.
 If you hold the lens up to a candle flame or a small light, the images in the ring will project onto the wall, as a slideshow.
+Seriously.

 Now there’s a functional piece of jewelry!
 On top of being an impressive union of science and art, it serves the function of making Jerram Husband of the Year.